Testimonials from Our Families

 The Bassett Family.

 HHHHH—“We have two children in Maryel.
-Our daughter has been there for four years now, she’s in kindergarten.
-Maryel is a very warm, caring and challenging environment.
-What initially drew us to Maryel is a small student body with a small community; each child gets a lot of attention and obviously the bilingual aspect.
-Teachers have been wonderful and myself, I don’t speak a word of Spanish but I am amazed every time my kids come home and understand perfectly, be happy watching TV in Spanish, speak Spanish, sing songs in Spanish and it’s just been wonderful to see someone in my family, two little ones in my family learn a new language.”
+Our daughter has been there for four years now.
+She’s in Kindergarten.
+Maryel is a very warm, caring, and challenging environment.
+What initially drew us to Maryel is the small student body.
+With a small community, each child gets a lot of attention and obviously the bilingual aspect.
+The teachers have been wonderful and myself, I don’t speak a word of Spanish, but I am amazed every time my kids come home and can understand it perfectly, can be happy watching TV in Spanish, speak Spanish, sing songs in Spanish, and it’s just been wonderful to see someone in my family, two little ones in my family, learn a new language.”

 Appreciation Speech from the Ruccio-Arce Family at our End of Year Ceremony 2019.